nkty0926/Regression-based-on-gradient-descent-and-MSE-on-fixed-Betas/README.md

-# **Regression Based On Stepwise Iterative/Stochastic Gradient Descent from  MSE on Fixed Betas of Given Features**
+# **UW Madison Project: CS 540 Regression Based On Stepwise Iterative/Stochastic Gradient Descent from  MSE on Fixed Betas of Given Features**

 - Hybrid Machine Learning Optimization Model for Predicting Body Fat Percentages By Using Stepwise Iterative/Stochastic Gradient Descents on Mean Squared Error.
 - Processes a given dataset of features (CSV) and performs regression on iterative gradient descent by fixing betas in a Closed-Form Solution.